aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Command Line Options/Command_Line_Options_-_Log-Dir.rst

-Long Name:	--log-dir
+:Long Name:	--log-dir

-Short Name:	-L
+:Short Name:	-L

-Argument:	Log directory
+:Argument:	Log directory

-Description:	With the --log-dir you can override the default directories where you want AIMMS to store temporary information such as AIMMS and solver listings and the message log.
+With the --log-dir you can override the default directories where you want AIMMS to store temporary information such as AIMMS and solver listings and the message log.
 You can select the default directory where AIMMS will put this information, in AIMMS' global options dialog box.